ozagordi/DataSharingPolicy/index.md

 ## Tidy up!

-Quite important, remove the space from the file name: `JRCSF all.pzf` becomes `JRCSFall.pzf` or `JRCSF_all.pzf`.
+Please, remove the space from the file name: `JRCSF all.pzf` becomes `JRCSFall.pzf` or `JRCSF_all.pzf`.
 Statistician often use linux for data analysis and there empty spaces mark the beginning of a new command.